All proprietary schools (as defined in 1, B) shall be licensed except the following:

-- an instructor shall hold all licenses, certificates and ratings which shall be necessary for the instructor to instruct in the field in which he/she is employed.
+- An instructor shall hold all licenses, certificates and ratings that are necessary for the instructor to instruct in the field in which he/she is employed.

 - An instructor shall be assigned to provide instruction throughout the advertised duration or a course (except in cases where more than one instructor is involved from the outset.)